eschan145/DieKnow/README.md

 #### I'm getting high CPU usage for DieKnow.
 What can I do?

 I'm working to optimize the DieKnow process, and it uses higher CPU than it should.
 However, it still significantly less than what DieKnow uses.

+You can build DieKnow yourself and specify the flag `march=native` in the `g++` command.
+This asks the compiler to enable optimizations targeted specifically towards your CPU.